brotzky/vanhack-website/README.md

 # VanHack website

 This site is still in the process of being built.
-Will be live in the near future.
+Progress can be viewed at [vanhack.com](http://vanhack.com).

+---

 ## To Do